Jon1969Edwards/ThisHubbaRepo/README.md

 - cronjob to keep api awake

 //BUGS:
+- Change type in map view then click
 - change spot in listview then click on spot. crashes.
 - Eliminate race condition with re-auth on post requests
 - Not get /photos so much (firing off too many times)